dita6/dita6/README.md

 dita6/dita6 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.
 You can click the Preview link to take a look at your changes.
 --->
-Hi, I'm Dita, and I graduated from Muhammadiyah University of Riau with a bachelor's degree in computer science.
+Hi, I'm Dita, graduated from Muhammadiyah University of Riau with a bachelor's degree in computer science.

 - I recently completed my data analytics certification training.
 - I work as a freelance general manager for a startup company.